MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ms.localizationpriority: Medium
 appliesto:
 - Surface Hub 3
+- Surface Hub 3 Pack
 ---
 # Surface Hub 3 security best practices

-Surface Hub 3 runs Microsoft Teams Rooms on Windows in a locked-down state.
+Surface Hub 3<sup>1</sup> runs Microsoft Teams Rooms on Windows in a locked-down state.
 Depending on the security posture of your organization, you may wish to take other security measures, as described in this article.
 At a minimum, we recommended the following:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)